DefinitionThis section has been translated automatically.

 - Skin diseases due to diabetic complications

-- Skin diseases due to diabetogenic organ diseases and their secondary effects on the skin (e.g. effects of diabetic nephropathy)
+- Skin diseases due to diabetogenic organ diseases and their secondary effects on the skin (e.g. effects of a diabetic nephropathy)

 - Reactions to antidiabetic therapy (ADR).

-- bacterial infections:
+- Bacterial infections:

 - Abscess, phlegmon

-- Neck carbuncles
+- Neck carbuncle